Medical Laboratory Sciences

 Gloved hand documenting data, test tubles and cup with specimen sample.

-Medical Laboratory Sciences (MLS) is an undergraduate major in the Center for Allied Health Programs enrolling 120 students.
+Medical Laboratory Sciences (MLS) is an undergraduate major in the College of Pharmacy enrolling 120 students.
 After graduation, MLS majors are employed primarily in hospital and reference laboratories and often advance quickly to leadership positions.
 Therefore, in addition to teaching students to analyze blood and body fluids, identify infectious organisms, monitor patients’ overall health and treatment, and detect disease, the program prepares them to write policies and procedures for laboratory personnel, communications concerning laboratory testing, results for patients and other health care professionals, and case studies and scientific writing for healthcare professionals.

 Medical Laboratory Sciences Writing Plan